-Deciding which attractions to see is just as hard as deciding where to stay in Madrid.
-While Madrid is a very walkable city, you still may want to stay closer to the destinations that you want to visit so you can see as much as possible.
+Planning a trip to Spain’s capital?
+One of the biggest challenges will be deciding where to stay in Madrid.
+While Madrid is a very walkable city, basing yourself in one of the city’s most central areas & neighborhoods will help you get closer to the destinations you want to visit and allow you to see as much as possible.

-If you enjoy museums or plan to check out the public plazas in the heart of the city, you’ll want to find a hotel in the Sol neighbourhood.
-For those who enjoy shopping at flea markets, La Latina may provide the best spot to start your trip.
+If you enjoy museums or plan to check out the public plazas in the heart of the city, stay at one of the best hotels in Madrid in the Sol neighbourhood.
+For those who enjoy shopping at flea markets, the La Latina area may provide the best spot to start your trip.

-Are you unsure of where to find the right hotel or which neighbourhood to stay in?
-Start your search for accommodations with this guide to the best places to stay in Madrid.
+Unsure of how to find the perfect Madrid accommodations?
+Start your search with this guide to the best places to stay in Madrid, Spain!

-Madrid is the capital of Spain, and contains a lot of history.
-It’s a city filled with historic buildings and amazing architecture set amidst modern infrastructure.
+The capital of Spain, Madrid offers travelers a ton of history and filled with historic buildings and amazing architecture set amidst modern infrastructure.

 The heart of the city is where you’ll want to stay if you want to explore Old Madrid.
-Sol is the neighbourhood that occupies most of the Centro district, which includes some of the most popular attractions in Madrid.
+Sol is the neighbourhood that occupies most of the Centro district, which includes some of the most popular things to do in Madrid.

 Art connoisseurs will enjoy the Golden Triangle.
 This trifecta of world-renowned museums includes the Prado, Thyssen, and Reina Sofia Museums.